 With Publishing Diasporic Narratives, Yin Yin Wong wants to make a change in her practice as a designer and publisher, after having led Publication Studio Rotterdam for many years.
 Wong observes increasing attention being paid to diasporic narratives in art education in the form of temporary programmes, guest curators, summer exhibitions and minors.
 Her aim is to set up a publishing house where this theme is not an addition to an existing programme, but a platform in its own right that presents a new voice within the existing Dutch tradition of book design, including artist books.
 To investigate the scale and feasibility of the platform, she is starting a preliminary study that will include a literature review, an exploration of similar platforms and possible collaboration partners, and she will experiment with the form of the publishing house on both a graphical and substantive-operational level.

 The short animated film Zeeweg tells how the arrival of the Afsluitdijk brought an end to fishing in the Zuiderzee.
 Based on the relationship between a fisherman and his son, it shows how life in the villages and towns around the Zuiderzee changed as a result.
 Juan de Graaf received a starting grant earlier for this project.
 This was used, amongst other things, to develop the synopsis into a complete scenario.
 In addition, research was carried out into the design and movement of the characters.
 In order to realize the animation film, the production of Zeeweg has in the meantime been taken over by production company Spotted Bird.
 The film is primarily intended for the artistic festival circuit.
 Due to the historical value of the film, it will also be shown in museums.

-Click here for all the projects selected in Design.
+Click here for all the projects selected in Design in 2021.